pratikchhya/plotly-challenge/README.md

 Flask API was used to serve the data needed for plots.

-* Don't forget to `pip install -r requirements.txt` before starting your server.
+* Don't forget to `pip install -r requirements.txt` before starting the server.